 Bleach is toxic.

 Chlorine bleach produces fumes that pollute the air and can become harmful to humans and pets.
 Chlorine bleach also generates a by-product called dioxin, which is linked to cancer.
 Use over time builds up these pollutants in the environment.
+Mold is toxic enough.
+The last thing you want to do is create more toxic chemicals in your home.
+There are many safer alternatives to getting rid of mold.
+There are also much more effective cleaners and methods since as we discussed, bleach isn’t always effective for all materials.

 What should you use to kill mold?